 “If I were given one hour to save the planet, I would spend 59 minutes defining the problem and one minute resolving it.” - Albert Einstein

-A well defined problem often contains its own solution, and that solution is usually quite obvious and straightforward.
-By defining problems properly, you make them easier to solve, which means saving time, money and resources.
+A well defined problem often contains its own solution, and that solution is usually quite obvious.
+By defining problems, you make them easier to solve, which means saving time, money and resources.

 We can define the problem using the following techniques.